camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 You have reconfigured the existing Camunda deployment in `CAMUNDA_NAMESPACE_SURVIVING` to point Zeebe to the export data to the temporary Elasticsearch instance that was previously created in **Step 2**.

-The outcome will be that Zeebe cluster is unblocked and can export data to Elasticsearch again.
+The Zeebe cluster is then unblocked and can export data to Elasticsearch again.

 Completing this step will restore regular interaction with Camunda 8 for your users, marking the conclusion of the temporary recovery.